Maxhajati/Electronics_Store_Sales_Analysis/README.md

 ## Executive Summary

 Using Microsoft Power BI and Power Query Editor, I pulled data from 6 different sources (including Azure Cloud) and created a relational database model and a Microsoft Power BI report to monitor sales performance across the organisation.
 The 4-page report is interactive and filterable, and uses historical data from 2010-2023 sales to track relevant KPIs and forecast their performance in the near future.

+## Power BI Report Preview
+This interactive and comprehensive Power BI report contains four pages, including an Executive Summary, a Customer Detail Page, a Product Detail Page and a Stores Map.

 ### Data Model for Sales and Returns Analysis